 That being said, let’s go over the pros and cons now!

-- Quieter – Bumper Plates are going to be a lot quieter than iron plates.
-They absorb impact when you drop them, so they will not sound like an explosion like iron plates.
+- Quieter – Rubber bumper Plates are going to be a lot quieter than standard weight plates.
+They absorb impact when you drop them, so they will not sound like an explosion like steel plates.
 They will not clang or bang either.
-So if you want to be as quiet as possible, Bumper Plates work well.
+So if you want to be as quiet as possible, bumpers work well.

-- Less Damage To Your Bar & Platform – Since bumpers absorb the impact, less of that impact is going to affect your barbell collars.
-Sure, no solid bar should have any issues anyway, but if you plan on doing the Olympic Lifts, Bumper Plates are a must.
+- Less Damage To Your Barbell & Home Gym Platform – Since they absorb the impact, less of that impact is going to affect your barbell collars.
+Sure, no solid barbell should have any issues anyway, but if you plan on doing the Olympic Lifts, Bumper Plates are a must.
 Plus, using bumpers will prevent damage to your platform as well.

-- More Durable Than Iron Plates – This is a solid reason to go with bumper plates if you can afford them.
-Bumpers absorb force much better than iron plates.
+- More Durable Than Steel Plates – This is a solid reason to go with bumpers if you can afford them.
+They absorb force much better than standard plates.
 Plus, because of what they’re constructed of, they have to be more durable to handle the abuse thrown at them.

 - Minimal Bounce For Better Quality Bumpers – The better the quality of your plates, the less they’re going to bounce overall.
 You definitely want this as sometimes one side bounces higher than the other and can smack you in your shins.
 I’m talking from experience here, trust me!

-- No Need To Worry About Rust – Rust is definitely an issue with iron plates.
-With bumper plates, they aren’t completely constructed of iron, so they aren’t really going to rust much at all.
-If you go with training bumpers instead of competition, they absolutely won’t rust as they only have an iron insert instead of a core!
+- No Need To Worry About Rust – Rust is definitely an issue with iron weight plates.
+With bumpers, they aren’t completely constructed of iron, so they aren’t really going to rust much at all.
+If you go with training plates instead of urethan bumper plates, they absolutely won’t rust as they only have a steel insert instead of a core!

-- More Expensive – Obviously, with all the cool features that bumper plates have, there’s gotta be a catch; that catch is the price.
-Sure, if you buy cheaper hi-temp plates, they’re going to be priced similarly to iron plates.
+- More Expensive – Obviously, with all the cool features that rubber bumper plates have, there’s gotta be a catch; that catch is the price.
+Sure, if you buy cheaper rubber plates, they’re going to be priced similarly to steel plates.
 But you’re going to have a ton of other issues with them, as you’ll soon find out!
 If you don’t want those issues, you’ll need competition bumpers, which are more expensive.
 Simple as that.

-- They Smell Like Rubber (Duh) – Since they’re made mostly of rubber, a lot of them are going to have a strong rubbery chemical smell.
+- They Smell Like Rubber (Duh) – A rubber bumper plate is going to smell like rubber.
+Go figure.
 Sure, this will go away eventually, and I’m sure there are things you can use to make this smell go away, but some people get severe headaches from this.
 Just something to consider if that’s you!

-- Too Much Bounce With Lower Quality Bumpers – Again, this is more of a problem with cheaper bumpers rather than bumpers overall.
+- Too Much Bounce With Lower Quality Bumpers – Again, this is more of a problem with cheaper bumpers rather than all of them.
 However, some of them have a ton of bounce and will destroy your shins if you’re not expecting the massive rebound they have.
 Something to be aware of if you get cheaper plates is that they will try to kill you.

-- Once Again, Cheaper Plates Have Lower Durability – I’m talking from experience once again, but the first bumpers I got were the cheap recycled rubber plates from sports authority.
+- Once Again, Cheaper Plates Have Lower Durability – I’m talking from experience once again, but the first bumpers I got were the cheap recycled rubber bumper plates from sports authority.
 No joke, these crumbled and started cracking from a single training session.
-Just save yourself the headache and invest in some higher quality/more durable plates.
+Just save yourself the headache and invest in some higher quality/more durable plates using virgin rubber.
 It’s going to be a much better idea and even save some money!